eliasgranderubio/dagda/README.md

 [![Build Status](https://travis-ci.org/eliasgranderubio/dagda.svg?branch=master)](https://travis-ci.org/eliasgranderubio/dagda)
 [![Coverage Status](https://coveralls.io/repos/github/eliasgranderubio/dagda/badge.svg?branch=master)](https://coveralls.io/github/eliasgranderubio/dagda?branch=master)

-**Dagda** is a tool to perform static analysis of known vulnerabilities in docker images/containers and to monitor runtime docker containers for detecting anomalous activities.
+**Dagda** is a tool to perform static analysis of known vulnerabilities in docker images/containers and to monitor running docker containers for detecting anomalous activities.

 In order to fulfill its mission, first the known vulnerabilities as CVEs (Common Vulnerabilities and Exposures) and BIDs (Bugtraq IDs), and the known exploits from Offensive Security database are imported into a MongoDB to facilitate the search of these vulnerabilities and exploits when your analysis are in progress.